 |State benefits (child benefit / tax credit etc.)||50-100%|

 |Overseas income (e.g. earned in dollars / euros / yen etc.)||100%|

-Credit score / history
+Credit score and history

 Your credit history can have a huge impact on the maximum you can borrow, as it not only affects if the lender will offer you their maximum borrowing, it affects which lenders will consider your application in the first place.

-Most borrowers are surprised at how flexible the specialist lenders are these days, with people who have been bankrupt now being able to get mortgages up to 95% LTV, and depending on the date of the bankruptcy can even borrow up to 5x their income.
+Most borrowers are surprised at how flexible the specialist lenders are these days, with people who have been bankrupt now being able to get mortgages up to 95% LTV and, depending on the date of the bankruptcy, can even borrow up to 5x their income.

-A higher deposit also makes a difference when borrowers are looking to build a case for specialist lenders to approve 6-7x income applications (as you’ll have a lower LTV and be lower risk), and also goes some way to improving credit score – the lower the LTV the better the score, so those individuals who may score lower with a small deposit may find they can actually borrow more if they put more deposit down.
+A higher deposit also makes a difference when you’re looking to build a case for specialist lenders to approve 6-7x income applications (as you’ll have a lower LTV and be a lower risk).
+More deposit can also go some way to improving credit score – the lower the LTV the better the score, so those individuals who may score lower with a small deposit may find they can actually borrow more if they put more deposit down.

-Most secured loan lenders will not factor the main mortgage into the total loan to income (LTI) calculation and most will take just the monthly payment against the net affordability - so if you have a low mortgage payment because it’s interest only or on a great rate, then you might be surprised at how much extra a secured loan lender will offer when compared to a full remortgage with additional borrowing.
+Most secured loan lenders will not factor the main mortgage into the total loan to income (LTI) calculation and most will take just the monthly payment against the net affordability.
+So if you have a low mortgage payment because it’s interest-only or on a great rate, then you might be surprised at how much extra a secured loan lender will offer when compared to a full remortgage with additional borrowing.

-Make sure the monthly payments are not only affordable now, but in future if and when rates change.
-Repayments on current record low rates are not going to stay low forever, so we urge anyone looking to make the most of their LTI to consider the impact of a rate rise on lifestyle and monthly budgeting.
+Make sure the monthly payments are not only affordable in the present, but also well into the future if and when rates change.
+Repayments on current record low rates aren’t going to stay low forever, so we urge anyone looking to make the most of their LTI to consider the impact of a rate rise on lifestyle and monthly budgeting.